-10 Tips To Save Money When Moving To Temecula
+10 Tips to Save Money When Moving to Temecula

 Over the past six or seven years, my wife and I have moved at least five times.
-We made many mistakes but we have definitely learned how to save time and money when moving.
-We thought it would be a great idea to write a blog post about 10 Tips To Save Money When Moving To Temecula.
+We made many mistakes, but we have definitely learned how to save time and money when moving.
+We thought it would be a great idea to write a blog post about 10 Tips to Save Money When Moving to Temecula.
 Should you rent a U-Haul?
 Where do I get movers?
 When should I start packing?
 Where do I buy boxes?
 These are all things that I will go over in this blog post.
-Not only will you save a lot of money but I promise you I will save your sanity as well.
+Not only will you save a lot of money, but I promise you I will save your sanity as well.

 The first thing that you have to decide is whether or not you are going to hire a professional moving company.
-Of course, there are many people that will not feel comfortable renting a U-Haul, nor will the U-Haul be big enough for their home but for those of you that are moving short distances or have a three-bedroom home or less a U-Haul is a great way to save money.
-I have priced professional movers and U-Hauls and the numbers are really not even close.
+Of course, there are many people that will not feel comfortable renting a U-Haul, nor will the U-Haul be big enough for their home, but for those of you that are moving short distances or have a three-bedroom home or less, a U-Haul is a great way to save money.
+I have priced professional movers and U-Hauls, and the numbers are really not even close.
 If you are able to swing it, the U-Haul will save you thousands of dollars.

-Keep a Cooler Out On Moving Day
+Keep a Cooler on Hand for Moving Day

-Timing Your Fill-ups
+Timing Your Fill-Ups

-Get Rid Of Stuff
+Get Rid of Your Stuff

-Thank you for reading our blog, we are a local husband and wife real estate brokerage (Greenleaf Real Estate) and Appraisal Company.
+Thank you for reading our blog.
+We are a local husband-and-wife real estate brokerage (Greenleaf Real Estate) and appraisal company.
 If you have any questions regarding real estate in or around the Temecula area, please don’t hesitate to call us.
 We have some great VIP programs for both buyers and sellers.

 We have attached a local home search below showing all active homes in the area.
-You can narrow the search down by size, beds, baths, price or even draw an area on the map and everything listed will come up for you.
+You can narrow the search down by size, beds, baths, price, or even draw an area on the map, and everything listed will come up for you.